soinajerry/LightNap/docs/getting-started/configuring-app-settings.md

 nav_order: 200
 ---

-## Configuring The Back-End

 All back-end configuration can be done from the `appsettings.json` in `LightNap.WebApi`.

 {: .important}

-In a production deployment it is preferable to define these settings in a secure place, like [Azure variables](https://learn.microsoft.com/en-us/azure/app-service/reference-app-settings).
+In a production deployment it is preferable to define these settings in a secure place, like [Azure app service environment variables](https://learn.microsoft.com/en-us/azure/app-service/reference-app-settings).

 ### Database